Voices for Creative Nonviolence

 In pursuit of our objectives, Voices organized the following campaigns since 2005:

-- Delegations to Pakistan and Afghanistan (2009-2011) The delegations have sought to learn from the experiences of common people bearing the brunt of US economic and military intervention as well as make contacts with grassroots movements for peace in Pakistan and Afghanistan.
+- Delegations to Pakistan (2009-2010) The delegations have sought to learn from the experiences of common people bearing the brunt of US economic and military intervention as well as make contacts with grassroots movements for peace in Pakistan.

 - Peaceable Assembly Campaign (2009-2010) A nationwide campaign which sought an end to the U.S. wars in Iraq, Afghanistan and Pakistan and an end to U.S. support of the continued occupation of the Palestinian territories.